-DIY farmhouse style wainscot is a step-by-step tutorial on how to install your own wainscot.
+DIY farmhouse style wainscoting step-by-step tutorial on how to install board and batten wainscot.
 Adding wainscot to your home is a classic and timeless design that will last for years to come.

-DIY farmhouse style wainscot designs add value to your home and loads of character.
-Follow along as I share a step by step process of adding this simple design.
+DIY farmhouse style wainscoting designs add value to your home and loads of character.
+Follow along as I share step-by-step instructions on how to install board and batten wainscot.

-Now that you have all your tools and pieces of trim it is time to apply a coat of white paint on the wall.
+Now that you have all your tools and pieces of trim planned it is time to apply a coat of white paint on the wall or whatever color you plan for the back of your board and batton.
 It is easier to paint the background now rather than after the trim goes up.

 HORIZONTAL TRIM PIECE FOR THE TOP

 Remember me saying this is easy?
-Well, using your miter saw cut the longest horizontal piece and nail it on the wall.
+Well, use your miter saw and cut the longest horizontal piece, and nail it on the wall.
 Continue this step around the room.

 VERTICAL WOOD TRIM